rayamparo/mySimpleTetris/README.md

 # mySimpleTetris

 mySimpleTetris!
-An endless game of tetris to help improve your Tetris skills.
+A near endless game of tetris to help improve your Tetris skills.